MIDS-scaling-up/v2/week13/hw/README.md

 * Train for 100 epochs
 * ResNet13 / Wide ResNet 50-2 Hint: review the [TorchVision model catalog](https://pytorch.org/vision/stable/models.html)
 * Adjust batch size as necessary
+* Have you trounced Dusty's results? if not, check your work!

 ## To submit